tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 ## Tracepoint

-Because runtime recording feature has delayed recording, the time recorded as LTTng trace points differ from the time the ros layer tracepoint function is called.
+Runtime recording feature has delayed recording which supports recording activation anytime after a target application launches.
+As a timestamp is given when event is recorded, that for initialization trace point is different from actual time when the trace point is called.
-On the CARET_analyze side, it is important the order in which some of the initialization trace data is called.
+It is inconvenient for analysis script provided by `CARET_analyze` because it utilizes invocation time of the initialization trace point.
+For example, expected time when timer callback is invoked is calculated from initialization time and a given period.
+If only recording time is given, the expected time cannot be calculated correctly.

-For example, CARET calculates the period of the timer from the time rcl_timer_init is called. for CARET_analyze side, new trace point data is added to restore the time when the tracepoint function in the ros layer is called.
+To tackle this inconvenience, all initialization trace points have timestamps given respectively when they are called during launch of a target application.

 ```cpp
 [ros2:rcl_timer_init] (-> [ros2_caret:rcl_timer_init])